Shuffle algebras associated to surfaces: -theory of the moduli space of sheaves

 \tab Therefore, our prescription for defining \eqref{eqn:symmetric e} is the following: the right-hand side of relation \eqref{eqn:symmetric e} is an alternating sum of $2^k$ integrals, each of which corresponds to a partition of the set of variables $\{z_1,...,z_k\}$ into small and big variables.
-Replace the first line in the integrand of \eqref{eqn:symmetric e} by the expression \eqref{eqn:replacement}, and compute the integral by residues. \textbf{After} evaluating the integral, set the parameters $a^i_\ebig, a^i_\esm$ equal to $a^i$ and the parameters $b^i_\ebig, b^i_\esm$ equal to $b^i$.
-Then set $a^i,b^i$ equal to the Chern roots of $\Omega_S^1$ pulled back to $S \times ... \times S$ via the projection to the $i$--th factor. \\
+Replace the first line in the integrand of \eqref{eqn:symmetric e} by the expression \eqref{eqn:replacement}, and compute the integral by residues. \textbf{After} evaluating the integral, set the parameters $a_{(i)}^\ebig$, $a_{(i)}^\esm$ equal to $a_{(i)}$ and the parameters $b_{(i)}^\ebig$, $b_{(i)}^\esm$ equal to $b_{(i)}$.
+The integral thus defined is equal to \eqref{eqn:non symmetric e} because in the limit $z_1 \prec ... \prec z_k$, the value of the integral is a Laurent polynomial in $a_{(i)}$, $b_{(i)}$, and thus unaffected by the above procedure. \\

 \end{remark}

 Interpreting the composition $e_{n_1}...e_{n_k}$ as the integral of a symmetrization in \eqref{eqn:symmetric e} allows one to prove linear relations between these compositions, such as: